thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 11 December 2022
+### Daily Rundown on Monday, 12 December 2022

-- The average temperature today is 1.74˚C;
+- The average temperature today is 1.13˚C;
-- With highs of 2.01˚C and lows of -2.43˚C.
+- With highs of 1.62˚C and lows of -1.8˚C.
-- You can expect snow for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->